OsmarCLFilho/AMADA/sphinx/index.rst

 etap2_g1.py
 ***********

 `etap2_g1.py` is responsible for answering the first group of questions.
+Running it will print the answers.
 It does so through the following functions:

-.. function:: views(album)
+.. function:: popularity(album)

-   Prints the most and the less listened track in an album
+   Prints the most and the least popular track in an album

    :param str album: The album in which to search the tracks
    :rtype: None